-- " aged 65 or more years; and - " meet residence requirements.
+- " aged 65 years and six months; and - " meet residence requirements.

-People receiving the Age Pension also receive a Pensioner Concession Card, and may be eligible for Rent Assistance if they are renting privately.
-Pensioners on the adult rate receive the fortnightly Pension Supplement and the Energy Supplement.
+People receiving the Age Pension also receive a Pensioner Concession Card and may be eligible for Rent Assistance if they are renting privately.

+Age Pensioners also receive the fortnightly Pension Supplement and the Energy Supplement.